sass/sass/doc-src/SASS_CHANGELOG.md

 Previously, only the `:-moz-any` selector was supported; this has been expanded to support any vendor prefix, as well as the plain `:any` selector.

+## `Sass.load_paths`

+Sass now supports a global list of load paths, accessible via {Sass.load_paths}.
+This allows plugins and libraries to easily register their Sass files such that they're accessible to all {Sass::Engine} instances.

 ### Backwards Incompatibilities -- Must Read!

 * Parent selectors followed immediately by identifiers (e.g. `&foo`)